 by Rachel Sargent Mirus

-[Rachel Sargent Mirus lives in Duxbury, Vermont.
-Illustration by Adelaide Murphy Tyrol.]
+[Rachel Sargent Mirus is a teaching artist and writer.
+Illustration by Adelaide Murphy Tyrol.